A living style guide for misterburton.com.

 Interactive: Links & Selection

 Here is an example link showing the animated underline effect.
-Try selecting this text to see the custom selection highlight.
+Try selecting this text to see the custom selection style.

 03 Media & Layout

-Media is handled with care, ensuring that images and videos are responsive and lazy-loaded.
-Captions are used to provide context without cluttering the visual field.
+Images and videos are responsive and lazy-loaded.
+Captions add context without cluttering the visual field.

 Media Containers